Lady Gaga Erotic Make-Out With New BF Christian Carino: A New Romance Begins!

 However, their breakup last year hasn’t stopped Lady Gaga from living her life.
 It may have been tough on her initially but quite recently, the singer seems to have swiftly moved on from her ex-fiance Taylor Kinney and is reportedly hooking up with her agent, Christian Carino with whom Lady Gaga partied hard at the Interscope Grammy After Party.

-Christian Carino is basically a talent agent who is also a representative of big-name artists such as Justin Bieber, Amber Heard and not to forget, Jennifer Lopez.
+Christian Carino is basically a talent agent who is also a representative of big-name artists such as Justin Bieber, Amber Heard, and not to forget, Jennifer Lopez.
 Fans caught a hint of something going on between Lady Gaga and Christian Carino when the two were first seen together at the half-time of 2017’s Super Bowl.
 It was quite apparent that both of them were getting overly affectionate towards each other.
 Let’s recall those moments to jog up some memory.

 The man who's been spotted with Lady Gaga in the last days is Christian Carino. pic.twitter.com/UQV1sna6zu